 The ulnar side of the wrist can be confusing and complicated.
-Spend this one-day live virtual course with us for part 1 which will focus on injuries to the ulnar wrist with focus on the TFCC and the ECU.
-We will start with a live surgical dissection via Zoom with Dr. Conrad Hamilton where he will walk us through anatomy on a cadaver wrist.
+Spend this one-day course in-person or virtual which will focus on injuries to the ulnar wrist with focus on the TFCC and the ECU.
+We will start with a live surgical dissection with Dr. Conrad Hamilton where he will walk us through anatomy on a cadaver wrist.
 Throughout the day, we will view arthroscopic surgical interventions with Dr. Hamilton’s explanations and instructions.
 We will learn provocative testing, orthosis ideas and treatment progressions with Lori Lingle Elling and Sybil Hedrick Park.
-We will use break out rooms and interactive Zoom features to make this virtual class one you will enjoy.
-Part 2, which is being planned for later this year or early 2022, will be on conditions affecting the ulnar side of the wrist from degenerative, rheumatological or congenital reasons.

 Conrad Hamilton, MD

 Dr. Hamilton has subspecialty training in hand and microvascular surgery.
 He received his RRC-accredited fellowship training in orthopedic hand surgery at the University of New Mexico Health Sciences Center after completing his surgery residency there.
 He attended medical school at Oregon Health and Science University.